 DAY 4: We start our day by cycling along the foothills of the Black Mountains.
 Then we’ll bike a portion of the Blue Ridge Parkway.
 Constructed to connect Shenandoah National Park with Great Smoky Mountains National Park, this 469-mile scenic highway is renown for its beauty.
 Be sure to pull into some of the overlooks for some fantastic views.

 We’ll stop in Little Switzerland for lunch and then it’s on to Bakersville for our overnight.
 For dinner, we’ll visit the Penland School of Crafts and learn how the faculty at this beautiful facility teaches others to enrich our lives through craft.
 43 miles.

 DAY 6: Our last day of cycling takes us through some more quiet, winding roads through the Pisgah National Forest back to our starting hotel in Asheville.
 After a final picnic lunch, we’ll say our good-byes to the Blue Ridge.
 Then we’ll provide a shuttle to the airport, arriving by 2:00pm.
-15 miles.
+14 or 18 miles.

 Developed by our guide Kimberly who lives in Asheville, this tour is full of the most beautiful winding country roads that only a local would know.
 Our bicycling routes cut through the valleys, follow along rivers and lead to small hidden country inns where we’ll spend our overnights.